replit/extensions/contributing.md

 ## Developer Guide

 1. Import [this repository](https://replit.com/github/replit/extensions) onto Replit.
 Make sure you select Typescript as the language.
 If you make your own fork to create a Pull Request, import that onto Replit instead.
-2. Install packages by running `npm install` in the shell
+2. Install packages by running `pnpm install` in the shell
 3. Run `git reset --hard origin/main` in the shell
 4. Run the Repl
-5. Open the Extension Devtools and hit "Open" on the first Tool listed.
+5. Open the Extension Devtools and press "Preview" on the Extensions API Tester

 ## Checklist

 1. Ensure that your code does not have any syntax or compiler errors.
-You can check this by running `tsc --noEmit` in the shell.
+You can check this by running `pnpm type:check` in the shell.
-2. Make sure everything is formatted properly with `npm run lint`.
+2. Make sure everything is formatted properly with `pnpm lint`.
-3. Provide a test plan for anything you've modified so we can test it out and make sure it works.
+3. Write a test plan showing how we can test that your new implementation works
-4. Make sure tests pass as expected with the API tester extension.
-Write new tests for any new APIs you implement.
+4. Make sure tests pass as expected with the Extensions API Tester.
+If you introduce a new API method, make sure you write a test for it.

 ## Requesting Features or Enhancements